redis/redis-doc/topics/indexes.md

 Limits of the score
 ---

-Sorted set elements scores are double precision integers.
+Sorted set elements scores are double precision floats.
 It means that they can represent different decimal or integer values with different errors, because they use an exponential representation internally.
 However what is interesting for indexing purposes is that the score is